IBM/raft-fabric-sample/README.md

 raft consensus protocol, and submit transactions through the UI shown in the gifs above.
 Lastly, this repo will explain the basics behind the raft protocol.

-### Background on Raft protocol

-With the new [Hyperledger Fabric v1.4.1 release](https://hyperledger-fabric.readthedocs.io/en/release-1.4/whatsnew.html), you now have the ability to deploy a truly decentralized, crash fault tolerant (CFT) ordering service.
-Not only that, but since the raft implementation of Hyperledger Fabric is developed by the
-Hyperledger community, this means that you can get support on the implementation of your (raft-based) ordering nodes.
-Before, with the Kafka based ordering node, you would have to go to Apache for support and Hyperledger could not support our ordering service - making it a much more complex implementation process, especially if you ran into errors.

-Not only that, but the way that Kafka was meant to be implemented within the ordering service, the Kafka cluster and Zookeeper ensemble were meant to be run by *one* organization i.e. a single point a failure.
-Point in case, this is not the kind of decentralization we expect from a blockchain and any distributed network.

-With the new Raft ordering service, we can have the ordering nodes run by multiple different organizations.
-This is meant to be *the default* for all production deployments moving forward.

 ## Intro to Raft Consensus Algorithm
 The purpose of consensus algorithms is to enable machines (nodes) to work together and survive even if parts of the whole fail (i.e. nodes crash).
 This is very important for software, especially mission-critical software, due to the fact that if some nodes crash, we want to ensure that our application can still run